digital-carrot-app/website/content/docs/privacy_policy.md

 API keys, login credentials to other services and more.
 Because of this, protecting your data is of the utmost importance to us.
 As a result we commit to:

-- Never sell any of your information.
+- Never sell or share any of your information with third parties.
 - Never use any of your information for advertising or marketing purposes.
 - Always handle your data in a responsible manner.
-This includes end to end encryption for any data that needs to leave your device and following security best practices on all of our servers.
+This following industry standard security best practices such as end to end encryption.

-All data that you provide to the Digital Carrot app will be fully private and will not be accessible to anyone aside from the user who provided it without express consent from the user.
+All data that you provide to the Digital Carrot app will be fully private and will not be accessible to anyone else.

-Digital carrot may collect some personal information, but will only do so for your benefit and with your direct consent.
+With that said, Digital carrot may collect some personal information, but will only do so for your benefit and with your direct consent.
 Any data collection that we do will be fully optional, will not affect the app's functionality and will be opt-in by default.
 We currently will only collect information in the following scenarios:

 - For users who wish to opt-in to optional scientific studies.
 - For use in customer support cases where user's information may be required for debugging.

 For more information on these scenarios, see section 4.

-Digital Carrot may collect some anonymous metrics pertaining to app usage.
+Digital Carrot may also collect some anonymous metrics pertaining to app usage.
 This includes information such as the number of times a plugin was downloaded, but will never include any personal information.
 For more details, see section 5.